kali-linex/linex/Documentation/process/submit-checklist.rst

-These are all above and beyond the documentation that is provided in :ref:`Documentation/process/submitting-patches.rst <submittingpatches>` and elsewhere regarding submitting Linux kernel patches.
+These are all above and beyond the documentation that is provided in :ref:`Documentation/process/submitting-patches.rst <submittingpatches>` and elsewhere regarding submitting Linex kernel patches.

 1) If you use a facility then #include the file that defines/declares